24 of the Most Scenic Places to Camp in the United States (Video)

-Just 55 miles from Las Vegas in the Valley of Fire State Park, Arch Rock Campground is the quieter of the two campgrounds in the park and is surrounded by dramatic red sandstones.
-The sites are all very private as well, and can be explored on foot.
+Just 55 miles from Las Vegas in the Valley of Fire State Park, Arch Rock Campground is a quiet campground surrounded by dramatic red sandstones.
+The park is currently open, and the two campgrounds are also open with reduced capacity.

 Grand Canyon National Park, Arizona

-There’s no place like the Grand Canyon if you want a stunning view.
+There's no place like the Grand Canyon if you want a stunning view.
 Reservations are recommended for two of the three developed campgrounds during the summer.
 Backcountry camping is also allowed with a permit.
 While the South Rim is easier to get to, it can get a little crowded.
-For a more secluded stay, try the North Rim, if you don’t mind having a little harder time getting there.
+For a more secluded stay, try the North Rim, if you don't mind having a slightly harder time getting there.
 The park is currently undergoing a phased reopening, and campsites on the South Rim are gradually starting to reopen with restrictions, but the North Rim campground is closed until July.

 Carlsbad Caverns National Park, New Mexico

-This park hosts full moon walks where rangers answer questions about the nocturnal creatures in the area, local lore, and astronomy.
-It’s also a great place to spot bats in the caves in late summer and early fall.
+Carlsbad Caverns National Park hosts full moon walks where rangers answer questions about the nocturnal creatures in the area, local lore, and astronomy.
+It's also a great place to spot bats in the caves in late summer and early fall.
 Inexperienced campers beware, though, there is only backcountry camping, and all campers are required to get a permit.
 Bat Flight Programs are temporarily paused due to social distancing concerns, but the caverns have reopened with new precautions in place.

 Olympic National Park, Washington

 There's nothing like camping next to this beautiful coastline, marked by several sea stacks.
 Olympic National Park has 14 different campgrounds, some next to the ocean and others in the rain forest, so you can enjoy a variety of landscapes.
 The park is beginning a phased reopening, and campgrounds and visitor centers are closed.